 The following three TED talks address how movies change how we view the world.

-Jeff Skoll shares how his production company “Participant Productions” makes a difference to humanity.
-Skoll’s production company produced the Oscar winning films An Inconvenient Truth, Syriana and Good Night, and Good Luck.
+Jeff Skoll : My journey into movies that matter shares how his production company “Participant Productions” makes a difference to humanity.
+Skoll’s production company produced the Oscar winning films An Inconvenient Truth, Syriana and, Good Night, and Good Luck.
 (15:30)

-Beeban Kidron shares how a film program in the U.K. helped change children’s attitudes, got them more involved in political issues and increased their critical thinking skills.
+Beeban Kidron: The Shared Wonder of Film shares how a film program in the U.K. helped change children’s attitudes, got them more involved in political issues and increased their critical thinking skills.
 (13:12)

-Collin Stokes feels movies send our children different messages based on gender.
+Collin Stokes: How movies teach manhood feels movies send our children different messages based on gender.
 (12:53)

 I can’t say I agree with everything they say, but all three offer interesting perspectives.
 Pick two talks to watch.
 Think.
 Now share your opinions about how movies impact you and our culture.
 Make sure to incorporate references to the two videos you viewed.

-Go to BR#5 Movies with Impact and share your opinions.
+Go to Blog#5: Movies with Impact and share your opinions.